richapurba/website-redesign-suzanne-collins/README.md

 This is such a crazy challenge that I made, because I've decided that I won't change the whole content from the original website, either the text, color, or the images.
 I will only change the way it looks, I mean the design using pure CSS.
 Although I already know how to use Bootstrap, I think that this is a perfect method to upgrade my skill in CSS.
 Additional note that I will add some text like "See more..." and "Rebuilt by Richa Purba" to watermark my project and take the design into a modern-minimalism look.

 To-Do:
 1. Design the desktop look version          (done)
 2. Design the mobile look version           (done)
-3. Create main html layout for desktop
+3. Create main html layout for desktop      (done)
 4. Create biography html layout for desktop
 5. Create works html layout for desktop
 6. Create interview html layout for desktop